 Dodging taxes: pharmaceutical tax avoidance methods

 Around 75 per cent of the pharmaceutical industry’s income is reported offshore for tax purposes.
-Even compared to other multinationals, the pharmaceutical industry’s profit shifting is extreme.
+Even compared to other multinationals, the profit shifting of pharmaceutical companies is extreme.
 These companies now commonly pay lower tax rates than small business owners, schoolteachers, and firefighters.

-Once again, there is evidence that pharmaceutical companies profited massively from the COVID-19 pandemic and work done in public research institutes.
+Pharmaceutical companies that profited massively from the COVID-19 pandemic and work done in public research institutes ensured that these profits could be shifted to countries with lower taxes.
 A leaked contract between Moderna and the European Commission indicates that the company’s vaccine profits will end up in Basel, Switzerland.
 Moderna is likely to pay little in taxes in this low-tax jurisdiction.
 Additionally, Moderna holds many patents in the US tax haven state of Delaware, where income from patents is exempt from taxation.

 Big Tech, Big Pharma and public health systems

 The healthcare sector is one of the next growth frontiers for Big Tech companies.
-Amazon, Google, and Microsoft are quickly expanding to public healthcare systems across the globe.
+Amazon, Google, and Microsoft, as well as smaller tech companies, are quickly expanding in different segments of public healthcare across the globe.
 Among other developments, tech companies have invested substantially in developing new digital health infrastructures and data storage, collection, and analysis.